mez-0/citadel/README.md

 # Citadel 🛡️

 Citadel is a payload analysis framework that I built to enable me to review payloads prior to using them on engagements.
 The inner PE parsing logic will also be used for future projects and will act as a core component to my research projects.
+My extension of the preprocessing phase and the addition of the capability detectors, Citadel will report on [MITRE ATT&CK](https://attack.mitre.org/) and [Malware Behavior Catalog](https://github.com/MBCProject/mbc-markdown).

 ## 🎯 Overview